ronaldoussoren/pyobjc/docs/index.rst

 * `Repository browser <https://github.com/ronaldoussoren/pyobjc>`_

-* Creating a checkout of the respository:
+* Creating a checkout of the repository:

   .. sourcecode:: sh